-Certified copies may be requested from the Court's Civil Division by first class mail or in person.
-If submitted by mail, include a pre-paid method of return, such as a self- addressed stamped envelope.
+Certified copies may be requested from the Court's Civil Division by first class mail or in person, but not through eFiling, this includes Certificates of No Appeal.
 The Court will also be certifying documents electronically.
 The Government Code allows institutions, including banks, to accept electronically certified documents from the Court (GC§68150(f) and (g)).